AlanKrajina/JS-learn/README.md

 ### Difference Between Class and Prototypal Inheritance?

 `Class Inheritance`:
+- instances inherit from classes

+- The `extends` keyword

 A class is like a blueprint — a description of the object to be created.
 Classes inherit from classes and create subclass relationships: hierarchical class taxonomies.
 Instances are typically instantiated via constructor functions with the `new` keyword.
 Class inheritance may or may not use the `class` keyword from ES6.